SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/mobile-sdk/native-payments.md

 ## The Session URL

-When implementing regular Payment Menu based payments (contained in a web view), we're using the using the `view-checkout` operation `href` of a payment order (configuring the SDK via the `viewPaymentLink` parameter of `ViewPaymentOrderInfo`).
-For native payments, we also need the `href` for the `view-paymentsession` operation.
+For native payments, we need the `href` for the `view-paymentsession` operation of a payment order.
+If you have already implemented web view based payments, you will find the Session URL next to the previously used `view-checkout` operation `href` of a payment order.

 ```json
 {